Register here for FREE bi-annual newsletters with information and ideas for your classroom!

 3. Make arrangements for representatives from your local utility to present a short assembly program on Safety Around Electricity, or ask for literature on the topic.

 4. Arrange for the school maintenance person to visit your class to discuss how electricity is supplied, distributed, and controlled on your campus.
-Ask for a quick tour so that the class could view wiring, fuses, circuit breakers, ground wires, and meters.
+Ask for a quick tour so that the class could view wiring, fuses, circuit breakers and ground wires.

 5. Contact your local utility company.
 Draw or have students draw maps showing where electrical generators are located and approximately where transmission lines bring electricity to homes and businesses in your community.